 Additionally, you might be eligible for long-term care under Medicaid if you’re under 21 or over 65 years old.

 People between 21 and 65 may qualify for long-term care under their state’s mental health program.
-The SAMHSA Directory provides each state’s updated list of mental health providers.
+The SAMHSA Directory provides each state’s updated list of mental health providers, making it easier to find the right long-term mental health facility for you.

 Nobody wants to lose control over their day-to-day lives.
 However, letting your mental health deteriorate to a point where family members admit you to a facility, or a court orders long-term care, is worse.